fanrice123/NOCoreForFramework/README.md

 ![alt text](https://github.com/fanrice123/NOCoreForFramework/blob/master/NOCoreForFramework/img/select.png?raw=true "Select attribute")

 *note:* These attributes are added manually by the user.
+Additionally, only attributes that all the edges have will appear in this drop down menu.

 __Output:__ The algorithm then searches for all the possible paths between each ___pair___ of nodes and connects a __green__ line between those pairs if there are paths that contains an ___observer___ between the pairs.